nhooyr/flappybird/README.md

 > On that second point, this doesn't cause any input lag because of the earlier point that
 > the game loop can process and render fractional time units.
 On a 120 Hz display, input
-> will be sampled effectively at 120 Hz even though the time unit is defined as 1/60th of
+> will be sampled at 120 Hz even though the time unit is defined as 1/60th of a second.
-> a second.
-And even if the render loop cannot keep up as the code splits up time units
+> And even if the render loop cannot keep up, the code splits up time units being
-> being processed by input received during them.
-Thus the processing for each input begins
+> processed by input received during them.
+Thus the processing for each input begins not
-> not at the beginning of each time unit, but exactly as when it arrived within the unit.
+> at the beginning of each time unit, but exactly as when it arrived within the unit and
+> so you will never have multiple inputs being processed exactly at once.
+At least at
+> millisecond resolution.

 ## Presentation